Bill Vinovich

-Bill Vinovich III (born December 1, 1960) is an American football official in the National Football League (NFL) who has worked as an NFL referee from 2001 to 2006 and since 2012; he is also a college basketball official.
+Bill Vinovich III (born December 1, 1960) is an American professional football official in the National Football League (NFL) who has worked as an NFL referee from 2001 to 2006 and since 2012; he is also a college basketball official.

 Early life

 Vinovich was born in Beaver County, Pennsylvania.
-His family moved to California, where he played football through four years of college, transitioning to officiating upon his magna cum laude graduation in 1983 from the University of San Diego with a bachelor's degree in business administration with an emphasis in accounting.
+His family moved to California, where he played football for Canyon High School in Anaheim and through his four years of college, transitioning to officiating upon his magna cum laude graduation in 1983 from the University of San Diego with a bachelor's degree in business administration with an emphasis in accounting.
 His paternal grandfather and father were also sports officials.

 Officiating career

 Vinovich began officiating football at the high school and small-college level; he then officiated in the Canadian Football League and Arena Football League, followed by the Mountain West Conference of NCAA Division I.

 Vinovich began his career in the NFL as a side judge on the officiating crew headed by referees Dick Hantak (2001) and Ed Hochuli (2002–2003) before being promoted to referee for the start of the 2004 NFL season after former referee Ron Blum returned to his original position of line judge.
-In the NFL, he wears uniform number 52.
+In the NFL, he wears uniform number 52, previously worn by George Rennix, Ben Tompkins and Tony Veteri Jr.

 As a college basketball official, Vinovich officiated a first round contest between Virginia Tech and Illinois in the 2007 NCAA Division I men's basketball tournament on March 16, 2007.

 Due to a heart condition, Bill Vinovich retired from field duty as an NFL official prior to the 2007 season, to serve as the replay official for Ed Hochuli.
 He was replaced as a referee by former side judge John Parry.

 In 2012, doctors gave Vinovich a clean bill of health, and he returned for the 2012 NFL season as a substitute official, working several games during the season.
 His first game back since 2006 was on October 14, 2012, heading Scott Green's crew in Philadelphia.